spack/spack/lib/spack/docs/packaging_guide.rst

 This is git's default behavior when creating patch files, but other programs may behave differently.

-``-p1`` strings off the first level of prefix in both paths, allowing the patch to be applied from the root of an expanded mvapich2 archive.
+``-p1`` strips off the first level of the prefix in both paths, allowing the patch to be applied from the root of an expanded mvapich2 archive.
 If you set level to ``2``, it would strip off ``src``, and so on.

 It's generally easier to just structure your patch file so that it applies cleanly with ``-p1``, but if you're using a URL to a patch you